ruifig/czrpc/README.md

 czrpc is a C++ RPC framework for use between trusted parties.
 It requires no code generation.

+It was created as part of a technical article for my blog : [http://www.crazygaze.com/blog/2016/06/06/modern-c-lightweight-binary-rpc-framework-without-code-generation/](http://www.crazygaze.com/blog/2016/06/06/modern-c-lightweight-binary-rpc-framework-without-code-generation/)

 # Features #

 * Modern C++ (C++11/14)